Karioi: Pest control

 The interval was determined by monitoring of 96 kohekohe, 43 kamahi and 8 Hall's totara, which had been tagged and were assessed annually for change in foliage cover, possum browse and trunk use.

 The Karioi Biodiversity Restoration project is a community led project, run in partnership with A Rocha Aotearoa NZ, Te Whakaoranga O Karioi (translated as restoring Karioi to a healthy sustainable environment), DoC, and the Whaingaroa community.
 Trapping started in 2009 in the Upper Bryant Reserve with up to 60 volunteers maintaining around 150 rat, possum and stoat traps in 28 ha of bush.
 By 2020 there were over 2,000 traps and 350 volunteers covering some 2300 ha.
 In the first 3 years 592 rats, 183 mice, 6 stoats, 26 possums and 13 hedgehogs were caught.
-50 stoat traps were placed along the 5 km Te Toto Gorge to Ruapuke ridge track and had caught 54 stoats and 73 rats in 2017.
+50 stoat traps were placed along the 5 km Te Toto Gorge to Ruapuke ridge track which caught 54 stoats and 73 rats in 2012.

 Myrtle rust was found on some ramarama and rātā in 2018, but has been controlled and is being monitored.